Learn About Seizures

 What is the definition of Seizures?

-A seizure is the physical changes in behavior that occurs during an episode of abnormal electrical activity in the brain.
+A seizure is the physical changes in behavior that occurs during an episode of specific types of abnormal electrical activity in the brain.

 The term "seizure" is often used interchangeably with "convulsion."
 During convulsions a person has uncontrollable shaking that is rapid and rhythmic, with the muscles contracting and relaxing repeatedly.
 There are many different types of seizures.
 Some have mild symptoms without shaking.